govinsprabhu/Behavioral_Cloning/writeup_template.md

 ---
 ### Files Submitted & Code Quality

-#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. The submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* model_final.h5 containing a trained convolution neural network (changed the name for clarity)
 * writeup_report.md or writeup_report.pdf summarizing the results

 #### 2. Submission includes functional code